tommcdo/vim-express/README.md

 express.vim
 ===========

-express.vim defines an operator, `g=`, that allows you to change text according to a VimL |expression|.
+express.vim defines an operator, `g=`, that allows you to change text according to a VimL expression.
 Once invoked, an expression will be prompted.
-In the expression, `v:val` will represent the text being operated on (similar to |map()|).
+In the expression, `v:val` will represent the text being operated on (similar to Vim's map() function).

 Mappings
 --------